Frequently Asked Questions

 Students who have satisfied the course requirement and completed the course will receive a certificate for that class.
 When all three certificates have been collected, the student is eligible to take the exam to become a Real Estate Salesperson.
 We strongly encourage students to contact the California Bureau of Real Estate (www.dre.ca.gov) for detailed information regarding the exam and anything related to Real Estate Licensing.
 Our office is responsible only for providing the courses and cannot answer any questions regarding licensing or the exam with authority.

 Please note, Community Education provides not-for-credit courses, and does not provide transcript of any kind.
 Additionally, these Real Estate classes are not awarded any academic credits or units.
 Please do not register into these classes if you are seeking units or credit for classes.
+As they are designed as professional development courses, they are not intended for personal enrichment purposes.

 Tuition & Fees